Protecting your children’s privacy

-English Language, English Literature and Mathematics GCSE courses are now assessed differently with pupils achieving grades 9-1 rather than A*-G. Other subjects will use the new grades from 2018.
+All GCSE courses are now assessed differently with pupils achieving grades 9-1 rather than A*-G.

 A good pass is now considered to be a grade 5 and pupils who do not achieve this in English and Mathematics will have to retake the examination until they do, although for the first year, the government will consider a good pass to be grade 4.

-W are promoting our new positive behaviour strategy, ‘SOAR at Saint Cecilia’s’.
+W are promoting our positive behaviour strategy, ‘SOAR at Saint Cecilia’s’.
 ‘SOAR’, standing for Safety, Ownership, Awareness and Resilience is being promoted through assemblies, mentor meetings and on wall displays.
-I have attached a copy of the SOAR poster to weekly newsletter for your information.

 We are also having a big push on basic manners.
-At a time when communication via social media appears to be taking the place of healthy face-to-face interaction, I believe we all have a part to play in encouraging good manners and respect.
+At a time when communication via social media appears to be taking the place of healthy face-to-face interaction, we believe we all have a part to play in encouraging good manners and respect.
 Here at school we will be encouraging all pupils to give eye contact, say please, thank you, good morning and good afternoon, hold doors open for each other, queue sensibly, eat appropriately and talk respectfully.
 It would be helpful if you could reinforce these basic manners at home, which I am sure many of you do already.

 ‘House Style’ – Standard of work